 Rama notices them and gathers them around to tell them not to mourn.
 He said that all men and women of his kingdom shall return to their places in Ayodhya.

 He then leaves and starts a 14-year adventure.
-After returning to Ayodhya, he finds the hijras, being neither men nor women, have not moved from the place where he gave his speech.
-Impressed with their devotion, he grants the hijras the boon to confer blessings on people during auspicious inaugural occasions such as weddings and childbirths.
+After returning to Ayodhya, he finds the therm, being neither men nor women, have not moved from the place where he gave his speech.
+Impressed with their devotion, he grants them the boon to confer blessings on people during auspicious inaugural occasions such as weddings and childbirths.

 Mahabharata has an episode in which Arjuna, the hero of the epic, was sent into an exile.